ZK-AMS: Credibly Anonymous Admission for Web 3.0 Platforms via Recursive Proof Aggregation: ZK-AMS Admission and Provisioning Workflows

-When a batch reaches the configured size $N$ (or a submission timeout triggers), the PBS finalizes the batch by producing a succinct settlement proof and preparing the on-chain submission.
-The goal of this phase is to produce a zkSNARK proof attesting that the \emph{final} accumulated committed relaxed R1CS instance is satisfiable and that the last folding transition is valid.
-In this phase, we use a publicly fixed padding instance-witness pair $(\mathcal{I}_{pad},\mathcal{W}_{pad})$ that is part of the system parameters; hence the PBS can locally compute the padding fold once it obtains $\mathcal{W}_{acc,N}$ from distributed decryption.
+Once a batch reaches size $N$ or a timeout triggers finalization, the PBS generates a succinct proof that the accumulated batch is folding-consistent and satisfiable under the admission relation.
+The objective of this phase is to certify both that the final public folding step is valid and that the resulting committed relaxed R1CS instance still satisfies the same admission relation enforced in Phase~I.